A Guide to Hot Water Cylinders

 A vented hot water cylinder is a system that relies heavily on gravity to ensure hot water and heating can be accessed throughout a property.
 In a vented system, water is fed from a cold water tank usually kept in the loft, and then passed through a vent pipe to a hot water cylinder situated within the house.
 This venting allows the water to expand in the cylinder and ensures that the excess water is condensed safely into the cold tank.

-As a standard vented system relies on gravity to supply hot water to your property, the hot water cylinder has to be located directly below the cold water storage tank to generate the required water pressure to flow throughout the house.
+As a standard vented system relies on gravity to supply hot water to your property, the hot water cylinder has to be located directly below the cold water storage tank.
+This is to generate the required water pressure to flow throughout the house.

 How do you choose the best hot water cylinder?